|Approved by||Chief Financial Officer|

 - Specific research topics should be determined by students in conjunction with their academic supervisors.

-Contact for further information: Manager, Research Higher Degrees & Scholarships Office.
+Contact for further information: Manager, Research Higher Degrees and Scholarships Office.